Tuesday, May 10, 2016

 I went back to the Cemetery Site on April 10, 2015.

-I no longer had to walk through the woods to get to the cemetery.
+I no longer had to walk through the woods to the Cemetery.

-There was a sidewalk near the cemetery and the cemetery could be seen from the road, which was once hidden in the woods.
+There was a sidewall Cemetery.
+The Cemetery could be seen from the road, which was once hidden in the woods.

-I could not get very close to the cemetery because of the construction.
+I could not get to the Cemetery due to construction.

-Walmart bought the land next to the cemetery and before they would let Wal-mart could build a store, the area had to be surveyed for slave graves and many grave sites were found.
-That area was set aside and Walmart built its store but not on top of any grave sites.
+Walmart bought the land, and before they would let Walmart build a store, the area had to be surveyed for slave graves, and many grave sites were found.
+That area was set aside, and Wal-Mart built its store, but not on any grave sites.

 Coffee Cemetery 2015